GWphua/aws-notes/README.md

 #### Data Migrations with AWS Snow Family

-- AWS Snow Family are offline devices to perform data migrations
 - If it takes more than a week to transfer data over the network, it is advisable to use Snowball devices
 - Targets the following challenges:
   1. Limited connectivity